When Should I Consider Temporary Car Insurance?

 When setting a rate, insurers take into account a number of considerations, so pricing can differ based on particular circumstances.
 Here are just a few data points insurers will look at:

 - Your driving history

 - Your credit record

 - Any other drivers who will operate the vehicle

 Non-Owner Car Insurance

 - Down payment and Cancellation fees.
 If you cancel a few days into your policy, you may not be able to get back your down payment.
 And on top of that, some insurance companies charge cancellation fees.
 Some insurance companies charge $50 cancellation fees.
 Others charge a short rate fee, which is 10 percent of your remaining policy.
 A short rate fee could get mighty expensive if you cancel your policy early in the policy term.
 So it is best to stay with an insurance policy until its policy period ends, otherwise you may have to pay cancellation and other fees.

+- Losing Coverages: Many car insurance companies limit the use of collision and comprehensive coverages within 30 days of a policy's start date.
+If you only want a temporary policy of a couple of weeks, you won't be eligible for these important coverages.
 Collision insurance is coverage that helps to repair or replace your car if it is damaged in an accident with another vehicle or object such as a fence or a tree.
 Comprehensive auto insurance covers events that aren't covered by collision insurance.
 These events include fire, theft, vandalism and damages such as a hailstorm, a windstorm, a hurricane and a tornado.

-Allstate, State Farm, Esurance, Nationwide, Liberty Mutual and Geico are among the insurance companies offering usage-based insurance plans with telematics devices.
+Allstate, State Farm, Esurance, Nationwide and Liberty Mutual are just a few of the insurance companies offering usage-based insurance plans with telematics devices.
 Other companies offering usage-based car insurance are Metromile and Root.
 These programs may be the most cost-effective solution for infrequent drivers.

 Get a Free Auto Insurance Quote Online Now.